codewithdev/Apache-Avro-Docs/README.md

 - You will see `conf.py` a configuration file which you can use to modify the template, extensions, and other configuration of Sphinx.
 - To play with the documentation, in the terminal, type `make html` to create HTML version of pages.
 The HTML version of the pages are always generated and stored within the **build** > **html folder**.

+## Installing Sphinx docs using Python Virtual Environment

+Create a virtual environment using `python3 -m venv venv.` If you are using [PyCharm IDE](https://www.jetbrains.com/pycharm/), by default it creates a new virtual environment.
+You can choose to select the virtual environment where you want to install the librarires.

 ## Running Docs locally

 Sphinx is a Open Source Python documentation generator.
 The Avro documentation pages are generated using the markdown (Myst) library in Sphinx.
 Once the `.md` pages are converted into HTML, you can see it live on your local server by typing;